 Getting a Chance with The Poffo Family at International Championship Wrestling

 Once Rip Rogers began to make a name for himself among his peers as an excellent hand to have around, doors started to open for him.
 Paul Christie got him a shot with The Poffos at International Championship Wrestling, and then, things really started to move.

 Rogers was still working under his real name at this time, and when he came in the summer of 1978, they changed his name to Hercules Semard, where he would sport a black afro type haircut.
 He was then booked to Nick Gulas in Nashville, where he worked under the name "The Disco Kid."
 It wasn’t until Angelo Poffo sent him to Mississippi that he got the name that would stick with him for the rest of his career.

-The promoter there, a man that was known by the in-ring name of The Great Mephisto, bestowed the name of Rip Rogers on him.
-Upon his return to ICW, he teamed up in tag matches with Randy Savage, while also winning the tag titles with “Pistol” Pez Whatley and Gary Royal as The Convertible Blondes.
+The promoter there, a man known by the in-ring name of The Great Mephisto, bestowed Rip Rogers’s name on him.
+Upon his return to ICW, he teamed up in tag matches with Randy Savage while also winning the tag titles with "Pistol" Pez Whatley and Gary Royal as The Convertible Blondes.

 In 1979, Lanny Poffo booked Rip out to the Pacific Northwest Wrestling territory for a six-month run.
 Rip spoke of his time there as well as his travels on the road.

 "Lanny booked me out in Portland working with Buddy Rose, The Bushwhackers, Roddy Piper, and Jesse Ventura.
 Guys like that that could work and teach you more by being in the ring with them.
 It was a great place to learn.